-Alexander Wang returns to runway after sexual assault claims - NewsBreak
+Alexander Wang Returns To Runway After Sexual Assault Claims - NewsBreak

 Some shouted “This is amazing!” and “I love it!” while others cheered on Wang’s 50-look collection for his “Fortune City” runway show that celebrated Asian-American culture in the historic Chinatown area Tuesday night.

-Wang held his first show since 2019, just before several people accused him of sexual assault and drugging male and transgender models.
+The admiration from the crowd was a welcomed sight for Wang who held his first show since 2019 just before several people accused him of sexual assault and drugging male and transgender models.

 The accusations tarnished Wang’s brand, but did not fully cripple it – especially in China.
 He still dressed popular figures like Rihanna and Julia Fox while releasing a recent campaign with Lucy Liu.
 His brand is still being carried in some major retailers.